-Optimized processes, equipments and catalysts are essential to overcome the price volatility caused by crude oil and its resultant upward trend of prices of ethylene glycol based products.
+Optimized processes, equipment, and catalysts are essential to overcome the price volatility caused by crude oil and its resultant upward trend of prices of ethylene glycol-based products.
 This increase in prices for buyers is expected to be a hurdle in market growth.
-Apart from this, guidelines for safe handling, production, transportation, use, storage and disposal of ethylene glycols need to be adhered to considering the major health and environment threats posed by glycols.
+Apart from this, guidelines for safe handling, production, transportation, use, storage, and disposal of ethylene glycols need to be adhered to considering the major health and environment threats posed by glycols.

 The ethylene glycol market was dominated by mono ethylene glycol (MEG) with about 90% of the volume share in 2013 and is expected to be the fastest-growing segment with an estimated CAGR of 4.8% for the forecasted period of 2014 to 2020.

 MEG is also expected to be the highest revenue grossing segment with a CAGR of 5.1% for the period of 2014 to 2020.
 Since DEG and TEG are minor co-products of the manufacturing process, their volumes account for lesser shares than that of MEG.
 Among them, TEG is expected to be the slowest growing segment with an estimated CAGR of 3.6% in terms of volume for the forecasted period.

-Monoethylene glycol emerged as the dominating product segment and accounted for over 89.9% of overall market volume share in 2013.
-In addition, it is also anticipated to be the fastest growing product at a CAGR of 4.8% over the forecasts period.
-Monoethylene glycol is primarily used for manufacturing polyethylene terephthalate and growth of global beverages market is projected to drive the demand for Monoethylene glycol over the forecast period.
+Monoethylene glycol emerged as the dominating product segment and accounted for over 89.9% of the overall market volume share in 2013.
+In addition, it is also anticipated to be the fastest-growing product at a CAGR of 4.8% over the forecast period.
+Monoethylene glycol is primarily used for manufacturing polyethylene terephthalate and growth of the global beverages market is projected to drive the demand for Monoethylene glycol over the forecast period.

-The key applications of ethylene glycols include PET, polyester fibers, antifreeze, films and other niche segments.
+The key applications of ethylene glycols include PET, polyester fibers, antifreeze, films, and other niche segments.
 Among these, application in fibers is expected to rise at the fastest rate with an estimated CAGR of 5.1% while antifreeze segment growth being slowest at a CAGR of 3.9% in terms of volume for the forecasted 2014 to 2020 period.
-In terms of revenue, PET segment emerges with an estimated CAGR of 5.4% till 2020, also considering its dominance in revenue section for the year 2013.
+In terms of revenue, the PET segment emerges with an estimated CAGR of 5.4% till 2020, also considering its dominance in the revenue section for the year 2013.